Fighting Criminal Convictions after Losing an Oklahoma Direct Appeal

-If the direct appeal of your state conviction has been denied, you must act quickly to preserve your appellate rights.
-While under Oklahoma law there is no statute of limitations for appealing your conviction, there are strict time limitations if you wish to seek review of your state conviction in Federal Court.
+When the direct appeal of an Oklahoma state conviction has been denied, the defendant must act quickly to preserve their federal appellate rights.
+Under Oklahoma law there is no time limitations for filing post-conviction relief, but in the federal habeas system there are strict time limitations.

-If your state direct appeal is denied you always have the option of filing a Petition for Writ of Certiorari with the United States Supreme Court.
-While this is an option, most people choose to forego this option because very few cases are ever reviewed by the Supreme Court.
-(Only 1 to 2% of cases are accepted for review.)
-Choosing to forego this step does not preclude a state prisoner from challenging his or her conviction through the state Post Conviction and Federal Habeas Corpus processes.
+If your Oklahoma state direct appeal is denied you always have the option of filing a Petition for Writ of Certiorari with the United States Supreme Court.
+While this is an option, most people choose to forgo this option because very few cases are ever reviewed by the Supreme Court.
+(Less than 1% of cases are accepted for review.)
+Choosing to forgo this step does not preclude a state prisoner from challenging his or her conviction through the state Oklahoma Post Conviction and Federal Habeas Corpus processes.

 Before you can file a Habeas Corpus action in Federal Court you need to “exhaust” your state court remedies.
-In Oklahoma “exhaustion” of the state court remedies involves filing an Application for Post Conviction Relief under Title 22 O.S.
+In Oklahoma “exhaustion” of the state court remedies can involve filing an Application for Post Conviction Relief under Title 22 O.S.
 Section 1080 at the District Court level.
+(If the issues you plan on raising in federal court were not already raised in the direct appeal.)
 The District Court is the court that the conviction was suffered in to begin with.
 If the Application for Post Conviction is denied at the District Court or “trial court” level, than the next step is to appeal the denial of the Application for Post Conviction relief at the Oklahoma Court of Criminal Appeals.

 This is a slow process that takes years to complete and there are many procedural pitfalls along the way.
 However, if a state prisoner has legitimate legal issues in his or her case, the federal courts often provide the prisoner with their last best chance to gain relief.